tonyctyy/content-recommendation/README.md

     - Many null data points exist when considering millions of items and users (e.g., User Rating to Movies Matrix).

 - **Deep Structured Semantic Model (DSSM):** Another widely used model in the retrieval stage.
 DSSM is a neural network model that uses a pairwise loss function to learn the similarity between two items.

+## Future Improvements
+### React Implementation
+#### 1. Handle large business_id requests:
+- Current Situation: Currently sending all business IDs in one request for 10 results.
+- Future Improvement: When working with 100 or 1000 results, implement chunking (splitting the requests) or another strategy to optimize the number of requests.
+- React: Handle large data chunks more efficiently in the React version by batching requests or using pagination.

+#### 2. Display businesses in tabs:
+- Current Situation: All businesses are displayed in one shot.
+- Future Improvement: Implement a feature to limit the number of businesses displayed per tab (e.g., 10, 20, 50 results).
+Add navigation between tabs.
+- React: Develop pagination and tab navigation for business results in the React frontend.